 Women’s ice hockey was an officially sanctioned NCAA sport in the 2000-2001 season, but the roots of collegiate hockey go back 35 years from there.
 Women’s collegiate hockey started long before it was NCAA-sanctioned.
 Brown University had the first team in 1965.
 The first Ivy League tournament happened in 1976.
 The ECAC had their first tournament in 1984.

 Early on, the NCAA was dominated by the University of Minnesota-Duluth (UMD), who won the first three national championships and have five total.
-Harvard, Brown and St. Lawrence were among the early powerhouses -- these schools had hosted “club” level hockey for many years before turning it into a sanctioned intercollegiate sport.
-Wisconsin won five of seven national championships from 2006 to 2011 and was runner up in 2008 and 2012.
-Minnesota has been the team to beat in recent years, winning three of the last four titles.
+Harvard, Brown and St. Lawrence were among the early powerhouses – these schools had hosted “club” level hockey for many years before turning it into a sanctioned intercollegiate sport.
+Wisconsin has the most titles with seven.

 2001 National Champion: UMD